Revised Jan. 18, 2019 (The page you are on was originally posted in the 1990's and regularly updated since then.)

 Further down this page I will suggest you consider selling your coins on eBay.
 Coins sold with eBay usually bring about the right price if they have a good image of both sides.

-Please note: Almost every ancient coin of substantial value (say, $10 or more) comes inside a "flip" or envelope with detailed information about it, naming the Roman emperor or Greek city that issued it.
+Please note: Almost every ancient coin of substantial value (say, $10 or more) comes inside a "flip" or holder or envelope with detailed information about it, naming the Roman emperor or Greek city that issued it.
 Then it can be looked up on, say, vcoins.com , using the key words for a search.
 However, if you have a loose coin that looks ancient, the odds are very high that it is really a museum reproduction or tourist souvenir of no value at all.
 I used to accept images and value coins for readers such as you, but the last dozen were all modern fakes and I got tired of delivering the bad news.
 Good coins are not kept loose and unidentified!

 If you want to learn for yourself how to value ancient coins, expect to take years of (enjoyable) work.
 If you do not know much about ancient coins, nothing on the web can help more than searching for comparable pieces at vcoins.com .
 Expect your coin, if genuine and in very nice condition, to be worth to you about half the prices you see listed.
 If your coin is in poor condition, it will have very little value, and dealers won't want it.